FairwindsOps/astro/README.md

 * `rulesets`: (List).
 A collection of rulesets.
 A ruleset consists of a kubernetes resource type, annotations the resource must have to be considered valid, and a collection of monitors to manage for the resource.
   * `match_annotations`: (List).
 A collection of name/value pairs pairs of annotations that must be present on the resource to manage it.
   * `bound_objects`: (List).
 A collection of object types that are bound to this object.
 For instance, if you have a ruleset for a namespace, you can bind other objects like deployments, services, etc. Then, when the bound objects in the namespace get updated, those rulesets apply to it.
-  * `monitors`: (List).
+  * `monitors`: (Map).
 A collection of monitors to manage for any resource that matches the rules defined.
+    * Monitor Identifier (map key: unique and arbitrary, it should only include alpha characters and -)
       * `name`: Name of the datadog monitor.
       * `type`: The type of the monitor, chosen from:
         - `metric alert`
         - `service check`
         - `event alert`
         - `query alert`
         - `composite`
         - `log alert`
       * `query`: The monitor query to notify on.
       * `message`: A message included with in monitor notifications.
       * `tags`: A list of tags to add to your monitor.
       * `options`: A dict of options, consisting of the following:
         * `no_data_timeframe`: Number of minutes before a monitor will notify if data stops reporting.
         * `notify_audit`: boolean that indicates whether tagged users are notified if the monitor changes.
         * `notify_no_data`: boolean that indicates if the monitor notifies if data stops reporting.
         * `renotify_interval`: Number of minutes after the last notification a monitor will re-notify.
         * `new_host_delay`: Number of seconds to wait for a new host before evaluating the monitor status.
         * `evaluation_delay`: Number of seconds to delay evaluation.
         * `timeout_h`: Number of hours the before the monitor will automatically resolve if it's not reporting data.
         * `escalation_message`: Message to include with re-notifications.
         * `thresholds`: Map of thresholds for the alert.
 Valid options are:
           - `ok`
           - `critical`
           - `warning`
           - `unknown`
           - `critical_recovery`
           - `warning_recovery`
         * `include_tags`: When true, notifications from this monitor automatically insert triggering tags into the title.
         * `require_full_window`: boolean indicating if a monitor needs a full window of data to be evaluated.
         * `locked`: boolean indicating if changes are only allowed from the creator or admins.

 #### A Note on Templating
 Since datadog uses a very similar templating language to go templating, to pass a template variable to datadog it must be "escaped" by inserting it as a template literal: